Lon3lyKL/Noisy-Project/README.md

 - tested it with some of us talking and got it to moderate noise
 - realised the rtc was configured to be one day ahead(small problem, the date wont be used)
 - planning to leave it until 24 feb(fri) even overnicet to collect the data
-- fine tuning the number to be able to record a video of ti for the principal
+- fine tuning the number to be able to record a video of it for the principal
 - shoudl be the last time we touched the code, nothing else needs to be changed
 - 30s allows more data to be averaged out with the anomolies measured from electrical noise to be removed
 - it will change the light less often thus the students will not stand there to watch it